DURGA0409-A/8-bit-ALU/README.md

 To design and implement an 8-bit Arithmetic Logic Unit (ALU) using Verilog HDL.

 ## TOOLS REQUIRED
-Quartus II Software
+Vivado

 ## THEORY
 An ALU performs arithmetic and logical operations.
 Common operations include addition, subtraction, AND, OR, XOR, NOT, and comparison.

 ## Procedure
-Open Quartus II and create a new Verilog project.
+Open Vivado and create a new Verilog project.
 Write the Verilog code for 2:1 MUX and use it hierarchically to build an 8:1 MUX.
 Develop a testbench to apply different input and select combinations.
 Compile and simulate the design using ModelSim/Quartus II simulator.